 Please don’t insert a tab at the beginning of new paragraphs.
 The formatting on the site will automatically insert an indent at the start of every correctly formatted new paragraph.

-If you do want to indent the first line of each paragraph in your submission, then please do it using the following automatic facility in Microsoft Word:
+If you do want to indent the first line of each paragraph in your Word document, then please do it using the following automatic facility in Microsoft Word:

 1. Put the cursor anywhere in the paragraph.